Abraham Olano: Professional career

 In 1992, Olano started his professional career at CHCS.
 This team shortly after disbanded, and he moved to Lotus.
 With Lotus, Olano won his first professional race, the Gran Premio de Villafranca de Ordizia in Gipuzkoa.

 In 1993, Olano switched to CLAS Cajastur, which was later merged with Mapei.
 Here, he started to win important races, such as the Vuelta a Asturias and the Spanish National Road Race Championships, both in road race and time trial.

 In 1995, Olano won three stages in the Vuelta a España, finishing second in overall classification to Laurent Jalabert.
 Later in the year Olano was a vital part of a hugely successful Spanish team at the World Cycling Championship in Colombia.
 In the time trial, Olano took silver, finishing second to Miguel Induráin.
 In the road race, the top two positions was reversed, with Olano taking the championship and Indurain silver.
 The route for the road race was one of the hardest courses ever for a World Championship, and Olano showed his stamina by riding the last kilometer solo with a flat tyre.

 Olano established his abilities in stage races in 1996; he won the Tour de Romandie, finished third in the Giro d'Italia (leading the race at the second to last day), and finished ninth in the Tour de France.
 He also won the silver medal in the time trial at the 1996 Olympic Games, losing out to Miguel Induráin by a margin of only 12 seconds.

-Olano finished fourth in the 1997 Tour de France, taking 1 stage win – a long time trial in Disneyland, ahead of the eventual Tour winner Jan Ullrich.
+Amongst the pre-race favourites, Olano finished fourth in the 1997 Tour de France, taking 1 stage win – a long time trial on the penultimate day in Disneyland, finishing the stage 45 seconds ahead of the eventual Tour winner Jan Ullrich, and the performance moving him ahead of compatriot Fernando Escartin in the overall standings as the top-finishing Spaniard.